 Headwaters is where Ontario gets natural, gets unplugged, gets REAL.

-Less than an hour north of Toronto sits the Headwaters region, with the communities of Erin, Caledon, Dufferin County, Mono, Grand Valley and Shelburne, each with their own authentic country tastes, treasures, and unspoiled nature.
-Named for being the source of some of Ontario’s biggest rivers, Headwaters is where charming towns and where nature is big – REAL big.
+Less than an hour north of Toronto sits the Headwaters region, with the communities of Caledon, Dufferin and Erin, each with their own authentic country tastes, treasures, and unspoiled nature.
+Named for being the source of some of Ontario’s biggest rivers, Headwaters is home to lively towns and abundant with nature.
 Cliffs, caves, curling, camping, and canoeing are all waiting for you.
 Each part of Headwaters proudly retains its own character and attractions, but there’s one thing they all have in common – that friendly feel, beautiful nature in abundance, and a slower, more purposeful way of life.

 How to Get Here

 It’s surprisingly easy and quick to get from the big city to the rolling hills of Headwaters.
 Most visitors take the scenic 51km drive north on the 410.
 Before you know it, you’re on Hwy 10, passing through a vast Greenbelt, with miles of farmland, forest, conservation areas, and a few golf courses thrown in for good measure.
 Neighbours in Mississauga, Brampton, Vaughan, Guelph, and Newmarket are also within a 45 min drive.

 Headwaters is the perfect destination for a day trip or a weekend getaway, and it’s all in easy reach.